boyter/boyter.org/content/posts/start-with-elastic-search-2018.md

 }
 {{</highlight>}}

 You should see something like the above.
-In this case the version number is 6.2.4.
+In this case the version number is 6.5.0.
 This is important to know as there have been breaking changes between the major versions and a lot of the books and documentation you are likely to encounter on-line will not be correct.
-This guide will be written with version 6.2.4 in mind.
+This guide will be written with version 6.5.0 in mind.

 At this point you should investigate running elastic locally so you can avoid impacting anyone else, requiring network connectivity and to speed up local development.
 You have two options.
 The easiest is run a docker image.
 However due to licensing issues elastic (the company) has made this a little harder.
 A while ago elastic released the source code to XPack which is a collection of their propitiatory tools.
 You can read the release here https://www.elastic.co/blog/doubling-down-on-open however one catch is that it means you can accidentally run the XPack tools and potentially run into licensing issues.
 You can read the HN discussion here https://news.ycombinator.com/item?id=16487440

 To avoid this and potentially avoid some angry emails I have set the below to use the OSS versions of elastic.

 ```
-docker pull docker.elastic.co/elasticsearch/elasticsearch-oss:6.2.4
+docker pull docker.elastic.co/elasticsearch/elasticsearch-oss:6.5.0
-docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" -d docker.elastic.co/elasticsearch/elasticsearch-oss:6.2.4
+docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" -d docker.elastic.co/elasticsearch/elasticsearch-oss:6.5.0
 ```

 The above will pull the OSS version of elastic and run it on port 9200 on your local machine which is the default Elastic Search port.
 Once started you can browse to http://localhost:9200/ and hopefully see the JSON like the above which we used to determine the version.
 If you need a different version you can find the docker images at https://www.docker.elastic.co/

 Option two is to download and run elastic on your machine natively.
 I have tried the various methods they list including package managers and the like.
 I found the the easiest and most reliable was download the zip file from https://www.elastic.co/downloads/elasticsearch and then run `bin/elasticsearch` or `bin\elasticsearch.bat`.
 After a time it should start and you can browse to http://localhost:9200/ to verify.

+## How Elastic Stores Documents

 The next thing to understand is how elastic stores documents.
 Documents that are indexed need to go into an index and have a type.
 Indexes can contain one or more types.
-This sounds limiting but you can search over all indexes or all types within an index or just one type within an index.
+This may sound limiting but you can search over all indexes or all types within an index or just one type within an index if you require.

 Consider it logically like the below.
 You can search at any part of the tree which will search across all children, or pull back a specific document if you know the key.